Ann Coulter: Columns

 In the late 1990s, Coulter's weekly (biweekly from 1999 to 2000) syndicated column for Universal Press Syndicate began appearing.
 Her column is featured on six conservative websites: Human Events Online, WorldNetDaily, Townhall.com, VDARE, FrontPage Magazine, Jewish World Review and her own website.
 Her syndicator says, "Ann's client newspapers stick with her because she has a loyal fan base of conservative readers who look forward to reading her columns in their local newspapers".

 In 1999, Coulter worked as a columnist for George magazine.
 Coulter also wrote weekly columns for the conservative magazine Human Events between 1998 and 2003, with occasional columns thereafter.
 In her columns, she discussed judicial rulings, constitutional issues, and legal matters affecting Congress and the executive branch.

 In 2001, as a contributing editor and syndicated columnist for National Review Online (NRO), Coulter was asked by editors to make changes to a piece written after the September 11 attacks.
 On the show Politically Incorrect, Coulter accused NRO of censorship and said she was paid $5 per article.
 NRO dropped her column and terminated her editorship.
-Editor-at-large of NRO, Jonah Goldberg said: "We did not 'fire' Ann for what she wrote... we ended the relationship because she behaved with a total lack of professionalism, friendship, and loyalty [concerning the editing disagreement]."
+Jonah Goldberg, the editor-at-large of NRO, said: "We did not 'fire' Ann for what she wrote... we ended the relationship because she behaved with a total lack of professionalism, friendship, and loyalty [concerning the editing disagreement]."

 In August 2005, the Arizona Daily Star dropped Coulter's syndicated column, citing reader complaints: "Many readers find her shrill, bombastic, and mean-spirited.
 And those are the words used by readers who identified themselves as conservatives".

 In July 2006, some newspapers replaced Coulter's column with those of other conservative columnists following the publication of her fourth book, Godless: The Church of Liberalism.
 After The Augusta Chronicle dropped her column, newspaper editor Michael Ryan said: "it came to the point where she was the issue rather than what she was writing about."
 Ryan added that he continued himself "to be an Ann Coulter fan" as "her logic is devastating and her viewpoint is right most of the time."

-Television and radio
+Television, film, and radio

 Coulter made her first national media appearance in 1996 after she was hired by the then-fledgling network MSNBC as a legal correspondent.
-She later appeared on CNN and Fox News.
-Coulter went on to make frequent guest appearances on many television and radio talk shows.
+She later appeared on CNN and Fox News, and went on to make frequent guest appearances on many television and radio talk shows.
+Additionally, she stars in the 2015 film Sharknado 3: Oh Hell No!, in which she portrays the vice-president of the United States.

-Films

-Coulter appeared in three films released during 2004.
-The first was Feeding the Beast, a made-for-television documentary on the "24-Hour News Revolution".
-The other two films were FahrenHYPE 9/11, a direct-to-video documentary rebuttal of Michael Moore's Fahrenheit 911, and Is It True What They Say About Ann?, a documentary on Coulter containing clips of interviews and speeches.
-In 2015, Coulter had a cameo as the Vice President in the made-for-TV movie Sharknado 3: Oh Hell No!